The story advances and the ordeal upgrades.

-Time is a healer, and a good teacher too.
+Time is a healer, and a wonderful teacher too.

-after all of these, I found out that it is easy to forgive, but almost impossible to forget.
+After all of this, I found out that it is easy to forgive, but almost impossible to forget.
 Perhaps they’re things that are not meant to be forgotten.
-Perhaps, they are a reminder of things that can go awry any time, and perhaps these events make us appreciate life even more.
+Perhaps they are a reminder of things that can go awry at any time, and perhaps these events make us appreciate life even more.

 We certainly have to wait for the answers.